robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/TUTORIAL.md

 ### Authentik First Setup

 Before configuring the *LDAP* source in *authentik*, it is needed perform the fist access and create an admin user.
 To do that open a web browser and go to `auth.k3s.virtualorfeo.it/if/flow/initial-setup/` (be mindful, the final `/` is vital.
-It could be automatically removed by your borwser; in that case, you will land on the wrong page.
+It could be automatically removed by your browser; in that case, you will land on the wrong page.
 Just add it back and you should be good to go).

 Then enter an email (e.g. `admin@virtualorfeo.it`) and a password (eg `12345678`) and click on the `Create` button.